 Core team and Board

-Cathryn Fenton (she/her) Projects Assistant
+Cathryn Fenton (she/her) Project Manager

-Jude Kelly CBE (she/her) Founder and Director
+Jude Kelly CBE (she/her) CEO & Founder

 The WOW Foundation proudly works with WOW Festival curators and partners from across the globe.
 We also work with brilliant freelancers on projects across the year, without whom our work couldn't be possible.